ndkprd/ansible-role-acme-cloudflare-dns01/README.md

 ## TODO

 - ~~add support for non-aliases/CNAME delegation;~~
-- change inputs from string to list so it can be used for multiple domains at once.
+- change input from string to list so it can be used for multiple domains at once.

 ## License